Naresh Goyal created tax evading schemes to siphon off funds abroad: ED

-NEW DELHI: The Enforcement Directorate on Saturday alleged Jet Airways founder Naresh Goyal “structured” a number of tax evading schemes and siphoned off huge funds in foreign jurisdictions.
+NEW DELHI, Aug 24: The Enforcement Directo-rate on Saturday alleged Jet Airways founder Naresh Goyal “structured” a number of tax evading schemes and siphoned off huge funds in foreign jurisdictions.

 The federal probe agency had carried out searches on Friday at a dozen locations of Goyal, his firms and partner agencies in Mumbai and Delhi on charges of alleged contravention of the foreign exchange law.